DerekCresswell/GameDesign11/3 Top Down Arcade/3 Health.md

 transform.rotation = new Quaternion(0, 0, rotation.z, rotation.w);
 ```

 This may look a little ugly and it may well be.
-Don't worry too much about how it works but more that it does work.
+Don't worry too much about how it works but more that it does work.\
+Remember if you don't want the enemy to rotate you should freeze the Z rotation of the Rigidbody.

 That should do it for our basic AI.
 We now have something you could consider gameplay!